Vaginoplasty: Bowel vaginoplasty

-Bowel vaginoplasty is another commonly used method to create a neovagina in sex reassignment surgery.
+Peritoneal vaginoplasty

 Other methods

 Penile-scrotal skin flaps are also used.
 Nongenital full-thickness graft (FTG) or split-thickness skin grafts from other parts of the body have been used.

 Elective vaginoplasty

 Critics have labeled such surgery as the "designer vagina".
 The American College of Obstetricians and Gynecologists issued a warning against these procedures in 2007 as did the Royal Australian and New Zealand College of Obstetricians and Gynaecologists, and a commentary in the British Medical Journal strongly criticized the "designer vagina" in 2009.
 The Society of Obstetricians and Gynaecologists of Canada published a policy statement against elective vaginoplasty based upon the risks associated with unnecessary cosmetic surgery in 2013.

-The World Health Organization describes any medically unnecessary surgery to the vaginal tissue and organs as female genital mutilation.

 Vaginal rejuvenation is a form of elective plastic surgery.
 Its purpose is to restore or enhance the vagina's cosmetic appearance.

 Hymen surgical procedures

 An imperforate hymen is the presence of tissue that completely covers the vaginal opening.
 It is cut to allow menstrual flow to exit during a short surgical procedure.
 A hymenorrhaphy is the surgical procedure that reconstructs the hymen.